Skin tags are small, benign growths that can appear on any dog of any breed, gender, and age.

 - You can now take the scissors out of the bowl to cut the skin tag at its base.

-- Take your styptic pencil (like this one) and apply directly to the site of bleeding.
-This will cause the blood vessels to contract at the site of the wound and help stop the bleeding.
+- Take your styptic pencil (like this one) and apply it directly to the site of bleeding.
+This will cause the blood vessels to contract at the wound site and help stop the bleeding.

 - Carefully place a gauze over the wound, and bandage it.
 That's it for now.